jpfinoto/DilvanLab.github.io/README.md

 # Site for the Dilvan Lab

-Site fir the research developed at the DilvanLab in the Computer Science Department at USP.
+Site for the research developed at the DilvanLab in the Computer Science Department at USP.